scottcarnold/zenput/README.md

 ## Validation Messages

 Validation messages are tied to message keys which are looked up from a message properties file.
-Zenput has a defualt message properties file, but a customized version can be used when building messages for display to the user.
+Zenput has a default message properties file, but a customized version can be used when building messages for display to the user.
 You can set the message properties on the Processor, after which it will be used when building a validation message dialog with the ValidationErrorUtil and may also be used by Markers:

 	Properties properties = getMyProperties();
 	processor.setMessageProperties(properties);